raz-levi/Restaurant/README.md

 As a student in the Technion – Israel Institute of Technology in the Computer Science faculty, now in my 4th semester, I realized that I could contribute and help the bakery solve this problem.

 I developed a system for managing employees' working hours.
-Later, I realized that I could upgrade the system and added functionality that enabled full restaurant management: management of the working hours system, menu, customers, bookkeeping and statistics. the menu prices and costing, customers, income and expenses bookkeeping and also performance statistics.
+Later, I realized that I could upgrade the system and added functionality that enabled full restaurant management: management of the working hours system, menu, customers, bookkeeping and statistics.

 In writing the system I used many and varied data structures and different algorithms so that each function works efficiently and correctly.